singhricha2995/google_solution_challenge_2020/README.md

 10.What is the length of thesis-based program in CS?
 11.What is the educational qualification for Meng?

 You can find these questions in the demo_questions.txt file in the repository.

+## Code for data scraping

+The ipynb file contains the code that we built to scrape the data needed for creating the queries and responses in the intents.
+This is a snippet of the code we used to scrape other elements of the data too.
+As this code is dynamic, we used the same logic to scrape other elements just like we did with the column "Specialization" mentioned in the file solution-challenge-2020-scraping.csv